SKopecz/PositiveIntegrators.jl/docs/src/scalar_pds.md

 u(t) = \begin{cases} \frac{1}{4}(t-2)^2, & 0≤ t< 2,\\ 0, & 2≤ t. \end{cases}
 ```

-And it is this solution that we want to compute.
+This is the solution we want to compute.

 First, we try this using a standard solver from [OrdinaryDiffEq.jl](https://docs.sciml.ai/OrdinaryDiffEq/stable/).
 We try to enforce positivity with the solver option `isoutofdomain` by specifying that negative solution components are not acceptable.